Fury wins in stunning stoppage of Wilder in heavyweight tilt - WHIZ News

 For Wilder it was a stunning end to an unbeaten mark that had seen him knock out 41 of his previous 43 opponents.
 But his devastating right hand was never a factor, and Fury seemed to walk through it.
 That was unlike the first fight 14 months ago when Wilder knocked Fury down twice on his way to a draw.

-The rematch drew a sellout crowd that set a record of more than $17 for the live gate and was expected to do well on pay-per-view.
-Both fighters were guaranteed $5 million but could make $40 million apiece.
+Both fighters were guaranteed $5 million in the rematch but could make $40 million apiece.